Testing and learning structured quantum Hamiltonians: Introduction

 \begin{result} There is an algorithm that solves~\cref{prob:locallearning} for $s$-sparse Hamiltonians by making $\poly(s/\varepsilon)$ queries to the evolution operator with $\poly(s/\varepsilon)$ total evolution time. \end{result}

+See Theorem~\ref{theo:sparselearning} for a formal statement. \cref{res:spalearn} follows by adding a rounding step to the algorithm of \cref{res:unslearn} that ensures that all zero coefficients of the Hamiltonians are also zero for the approximating Hamiltonian.

-See Theorem~\ref{theo:sparselearning} for a formal statement.
-This learning algorithm begins by detecting which are the top $s$ Pauli coefficients, which can be done via Pauli sampling, and concludes by learning the top $s$ Pauli coefficients using a swap test, similarly to the locality learning algorithm. \paragraph{Learning and testing without quantum memory.} Motivated by the limitations of current devices, there has been a series of recent works aiming to understand the power of quantum memory in testing and learning tasks, exhibiting exponential separations in some cases~\cite{chen2022exponential,chen2024optimal,chen2024optimalent}.
+\paragraph{Learning and testing without quantum memory.} Motivated by the limitations of current devices, there has been a series of recent works to understand the power of quantum memory in testing and learning tasks, exhibiting exponential separations in some cases~\cite{chen2022exponential,chen2024optimal,chen2024optimalent}.
 A natural question is, if the problems that we mentioned above become harder without quantum memory?

 \textbf{Learning without memory.} We surprisingly show that, the learning protocols that we mention above, can be implemented efficiently when one has \emph{ no quantum memory}.
 To this end, we provide two crucial subroutines for $(i)$ estimating the Pauli spectrum of a unitary, $(ii)$ estimating a single Pauli coefficient to make our protocols work in the memory-less setting.
 Subroutine $(ii)$ incurs in no extra query-cost, and subroutine $(i)$ only incurs in a factor-$n$ overhead in the case of learning $s$-sparse Hamiltonians and a factor $\log(n)$ in the case of learning $k$-local Hamiltonians.
 These subroutines can also be useful in other contexts.
 In particular, we propose tolerant tester to decide if an unknown unitary is a $k$-junta which uses $O(4^k)$ queries (see \cref{prop:testkjuntaunitaries}), making progress on a question of Chen et al.\ \cite[Section 1.3]{chen2023testing}, and then we use subroutine $(i)$ to turn it into a memory-less tester that only makes $O(4^kn)$ queries.